 These are links to current documents, plans and statistics which we can use when making the case for cycling.
 If you find anything useful, please send us details so that we can add it to our list.

-- Lancashire Constabulary killed and seriously injured statistics for this area 2013-14.
-Download document.
+- Lancashire Constabulary killed and seriously injured statistics for this area 2016-18.
+Download document or visit blogpost.

 - Road Safety Foundation report 2014 which showed that the A6 between Lancaster city centre and junction 33 was the worst in the country for injuries to cyclists and pedestrians.
-Link or download document.
+Download document.

 - The Near Miss Project 2014.
 A report from the University of Westminster summarising the experiences of around 1,500 cyclists who recorded all frightening or annoying incidents that they encountered on one day’s cycling.
 It builds up a picture of typical “near misses” and how risky cycling feels.
 Link or download document.

 - Government’s “Pedal Cycling Road Safety Factsheet” published March 2018.
 Link or download document.

 Useful when looking at planning applications for larger developments that will impact on cycling.

 - Lancaster District Highways & Transport Masterplan, published October 2016.
 Online or downloadable here.
 It is committed to the Lancaster-Heysham offroad route and talks of a “Lancaster Links” cycle network, and Dynamo is encouraged that it acknowledges the need to make the A6 south a “sustainable transport corridor” (whatever that means) to enable development.
 The County’s Cycling & Walking Strategy will set out the principles.
 However, the Masterplan’s key projects are reconfiguring Caton Road and junction 33 of the M6 – so roads come first.
 Dynamo’s notes are here.